 Day trips from Como

-A couple of days is enough to see the highlights of Como, but if you have more time there are some great day trips, including Milan which is under an hour away.
+There are enough things to do in Como to fill a few days, but if you have more time there are some great day trips, including Milan which is under an hour away.
 We took the train from Como Lago station to Milan Cadorna.
 You can change onto the Metro to reach famous landmarks like the Duomo or the elegant Galleria Vittorio Emanuele II.
 Or just outside the station is Castello Sforzesco – a huge Renaissance citadel surrounded by parkland that’s home to a diverse group of museums, from musical instruments to archaeology – perfect for a rainy day.

 The Swiss border is even closer, and you can catch the train to Lugano in just over half an hour.
 This lakeside city is part of Switzerland’s Italian-speaking Ticino region.
 There are more boat trips available on its lake, funicular railways to the top of Monte San Salvatore or Monte Brè, a beach and pool to cool off in on a sunny day, or you can visit nearby Bellinzona with its hilltop castles.
 Though beware the prices in Switzerland are a lot higher than in Italy.